Roboticsdreams/Python/README.md

 ##Problems

-This is a place where we workout for LeetCode Problem with test case and full coverage.
+This is a place where we workout for LeetCode Problem with test case and full coverage in Python.

 ## Content Notes